nghiant2103/00001-cloud-watch-agent/content/3-install-config-cwagent/3.2-config-cwagent/_index.md

 pre : " <b> 3.2. </b> "
 ---

-{{% notice info %}}
-If you saved the configuration file on the local computer, enter the following command.
-Replace configuration-file-path with the path to the agent configuration file.
-This file is called config.json if you created it with the wizard, and might be called amazon-cloudwatch-agent.json if you created it manually.
-{{% /notice %}}

 #### 1. Create the CloudWatch Agent configuration file

 Create the CloudWatch Agent configuration file using your preferred text editor.